ifm/documentation/GeneralDoc/docker.md

 # Autostart container on the VPU

-For auto starting container, `Docker compose` is used.
+For auto starting a container, `Docker compose` is used.
 The VPU already provides a service `.config/systemd/user/oem-dc@.service` which can be used for starting (autostart) a service.
 There is no need to change this service.

 ## Docker compose